-Although interior design and interior decorating are often used interchangeably, it's very important to know the difference when it comes to hiring a professional.
+Although the terms are often used interchangeably, it's important to know the difference between interior design and decorating when it comes to hiring a professional.

-Interior designers must earn a degree and become certified to carry their job title.
-They can start a design project from the ground up, drawing up blueprints for construction projects, much like an architect.
-Designers can also follow through with furnishing and decorating interior spaces, down to the last accent pillow and table lamp.
+- Interior designers must earn a degree and become certified to carry their job title.
+They can develop a project from start to finish, drawing up blueprints for building projects.
+Designers can also finish out the project by helping customers select accessories and furnishings.

-Interior decorators don't design rooms or buildings or work with blueprint construction plans.
+- Interior decorators don't design rooms or buildings or work with blueprint construction plans.
 Those with formal education earn diplomas or certificates from studies that focus on color theory, floor plans, furniture design, and other types of surface decorations.
-Like designers, interior decorators can specialize in areas such as window treatments but decorators are much more limited in the scope of services they can provide than interior designers.
+Decorators are much more limited in the scope of services they can provide than interior designers.

 Interior Design for the 21st Century